JasonGaos/CSCE636-Project/README.md

 # CSCE636-Project
-For 4.16 submited version, simplely run the last two block in the file '3D CNN with new arc.ipynb'.
+For 5.1 submited version, simplely run the last two block in the file 'Final.ipynb'.
 The model is submited on ecampus.
 Check the report for details.
+Thank you for your time.